stan-stepien/nosible/README.md

 # nosible
-Raspberry Pi and Rock64 system configs a
+Raspberry Pi and Rock64 buckup scripts and configs